gonatee/DatasciAssignment/README.md

 * Gonatee Klanktong

 ### Script walkthough
-* Setting a working folder to download
+* Setting a working folder to download (you need to have "UCI HAR Dataset" folder)
 * Loading all the TRAIN and TEST set (labels and features included)
 * Merge the TRAIN and TEST datasets together
 * Pick only mean() and std() and insert proper column name to the merged dataset